thindil/steamsky/bin/doc/MODDING.md

   population.
 Minimum value is 0.
 - Optional attribute `namestype`: Used in generating ship names of that faction and names of all bases.
 Can be `standard` (default value) or `robotic`.
-- Attribute `healingtools`: name of item type used to healing members of that faction and in diseased bases events.
+- Attribute `healingtools`: Name of item type used to healing members of that faction and in diseased bases events.
 Must be valid item type from *data/game.dat* file.
-- Attribute `healingskill`: name of skill used to healing members of that faction.
+- Attribute `healingskill`: Name of skill used to healing members of that faction.
 Must be valid skill name from *data/game.dat* file
 - Attribute `baseicon`: hexadecimal number of character used as base icon for this faction on map.
 Must be valid UTF-8 character from current map font.
-- Attribute `weaponskill`: name of skill skill used by favorite weapon of that faction.
+- Attribute `weaponskill`: Name of skill skill used by favorite weapon of that faction.
 Must be valid skill name from *data/game.dat* file.
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
-    - Optional attribute `action`: what to do with this relation.
+    - Optional attribute `action`: What to do with this relation.
 Possible values are: "add" (add this relation, default option) or "update" (update this relation).
     - Attribute `faction` is faction index to which relation will be set.